kopytjuk/solar-panel-segmentation/README.md

 ## 4. Setup

-Pyenv and Poetry are used to setup the repository:
+uv package manager is used for this project:

 ```
 # we assume that pyenv is set-up and `which python` points to the right python version

-# install the dependencies
+# install the dependencies and show the --help statement
-poetry install
+uv run python run.py
 ```

 This pipeline can be tested by running `pytest`.